TheAcharya/MarkerData-Website/docs/User Guide/Databases.md

 ![Create Airtable Profile](/assets/md-database-settings_02.png)

-1. Click on the `+` button to Create Database Profile
+1. Click on the `+` button to Create Database Profile.
+2. Enter a Profile Name.
-2. For Airtable Platform, click on the `Airtable` tab.
+3. For Airtable Platform, click on the `Airtable` tab.
-3. Click `Save` once values are entered.
+4. Click `Save` once values are entered.

 ## Duplicate Database Profile